Karotte128/KarotteAPI/README.md

 ### Setting up the API server

-To set up the API server, the `InitApi()` function needs to be called with `ApiDetails` as argument.
+To set up the API server, the `api.InitApi()` function needs to be called with `ApiDetails` as argument.

 The following example shows a simple setup using [Karotte128/APIUtils](https://github.com/karotte128/apiutils).